Faith — What Is It and Where Does It Come From? —

 Closing Observations and Exaltations

-Brothers and sisters, we must remember here that our ultimate struggle is not with each other, or with theological
+God's sovereign work for our salvation.
+Brothers and sisters, may we remember that our ultimate struggle is not with each other,

-or humanistic systems of thought (as different as they may be), or even flesh and blood, but with principalities and powers that
+or with theological or humanistic systems of thought, as different as they may be, or even flesh and blood, but with principalities

-would delight in deceiving us into believing that it is "all about us".
-These earthly powers and demonic forces would divide
+and powers that would delight in deceiving us into believing that it is "all about us".
+These earthly powers and demonic

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against